xmarshka/SVMV/README.md

  - [Damaged Helmet](https://github.com/KhronosGroup/glTF-Sample-Models/tree/main/2.0/DamagedHelmet) by theblueturtle_
  - [Water Bottle](https://github.com/KhronosGroup/glTF-Sample-Models/tree/main/2.0/WaterBottle)

-A batch file exists for each of the above mentioned models which runs the application and loads each of the models.
+A batch file exists for each of the above mentioned models which runs the application and loads its associated model.

 ## Building